 The latter is exacerbated by the frequent power failures experienced throughout the country.

-Pedestrians and livestock use the roads with scant attention to vehicles.
-Driving at night, particularly in the countryside is inadvisable.
-Frequent police, military or local militia roadblocks between 10 pm and 6 am8 are an added inconvenience for both inter-city or intra-city travel.
+Pedestrians and livestock use the roads with very little attention to vehicles.
+Driving at night, particularly in the countryside is not a good idea.

 Since many inter-city roads are unsurfaced, they are are in bad shape during the dry season, and in no shape during the rainy season.